go-simpler/assert/README.md

 . "go-simpler.org/assert/EF"
 ```

-Optional format and arguments can be provided to any assertion to customize the error message:
+Optional format and arguments can be provided to each assertion to customize the error message:

 ```go
 assert.Equal[E](t, 1, 2, "%d != %d", 1, 2) // prints "1 != 2"